cloudposse-archives/terraform-aws-teleport-storage/README.md

 # terraform-aws-teleport-storage [![Build Status](https://travis-ci.org/cloudposse/terraform-aws-teleport-storage.svg?branch=master)](https://travis-ci.org/cloudposse/terraform-aws-teleport-storage)

-Terraform Module to provision S3 storage for Gravitational's Teleport
+Terraform Module to provision an S3 bucket for session logs and a DynamoDB table as backend storage for Gravitational's Teleport

 * https://gravitational.com/teleport

 Using S3 for session storage in Teleport has many advantages: